When I reflect on the first few weeks of breastfeeding my son, I often wince with regret.

 Thinking about how vulnerable and exposed I felt is painful.
-Not because of the experience itself – learning any new skill is hard – but because I refused to give myself the space and time to practise in private.
+Learning any new skill is hard, especially when you're dealing with things like milk blebs, blocked milk ducts and cracked and bleeding nipples, but more so because I refused to give myself the space and time to practice in private.

 Having consumed as much positive breastfeeding literature as I could when I was pregnant, I had internalised the idea that public feeding was to be fiercely advocated for.

 Now I believe there is a fine balance to strike for organisations that want to encourage and empower women to breastfeed publicly.
 The positivity movement that could be motivational for so many actually made me feel under pressure to fall in line.